Representative Ranking for Deliberation in the Public Sphere: Related work

 Algorithmic interventions for comment ranking focus primarily on promoting conversational quality ~\citep{kolhatkar-taboada-2017-constructive,saltz2024,perspective_api2022,ovadya2023,jia2024embedding,piccardi2024socialmediaalgorithmsshape}, but without guarantees on representation of viewpoints---another key ideal of deliberation.
 To incorporate such guarantees into these methods, we focus on selecting the \emph{set} of top $k$ comments, which allows us to leverage notions of proportional representation.
 While other research on diversity in recommender systems also focuses on selecting optimal \emph{sets} of items, diversity in this context is typically defined based on the content of items, e.g., choosing videos from a variety of topics \citep{kunaver2017, zhao2025}.
 In contrast, our goal here is to select a set of comments that ensures \emph{representation}, thereby focusing on the perspective of users rather than the content diversity of the items.

-To formalize representation, we borrow the social choice theoretic concept of \textit{justified representation} (JR), developed by \citet{aziz2017justified} in the context of approval voting in multi-winner elections.
+To formalize representation, we borrow the social-choice-theoretic concept of \textit{justified representation} (JR), developed by \citet{aziz2017justified} in the context of approval voting in multi-winner elections.
 Justified representation is an axiom that formalizes a notion of proportionality: it guarantees that every large enough group of users that has shared preferences (approves of at least one comment in common) is allocated at least one of the top comments.
-While prior work has focused on selecting or generating comments subject to JR or extensions of JR~\citep{halpern2023representation,fish2024}, these works do not consider the optimization of other exogenous objectives (e.g. content-based classifiers for civility or other attributes) that are a key component of real-world comment ranking.
-Therefore, we study a constrained optimization problem where the platform selects the top comments based on optimizing a score function (e.g. civility, diverse approval, engagement, etc) subject to JR. We focus on JR because it is the most fundamental in the family of axioms, however, it would be interesting to explore extensions of JR~\citep{aziz2017justified,pjr_2017,skowron2017,brill2023,fish2024} that afford stronger guarantees of representation in future work.
+While prior work has focused on selecting or generating comments subject to JR or extensions of JR~\citep{halpern2023representation,fish2024,bernreiter2024}, these works do not consider the optimization of other exogenous objectives (e.g. content-based classifiers for civility or other attributes) that are a key component of real-world comment ranking.
+Therefore, we study a constrained optimization problem where the platform selects the top comments based on optimizing a score function (e.g. civility, diverse approval, engagement, etc) subject to JR.

 For the comment ranking setting, in particular, JR affords several advantages over notions of demographic or social representation more commonly used in the algorithmic fairness literature~\citep{barocas-hardt-narayanan,chasalow2021}.
 We discuss these advantages further in \Cref{sec:jr-fairness}, but here, we highlight two benefits.
 First, unlike most algorithmic fairness methods, JR does not require inference of any demographic or social labels, making it compatible with the privacy and legal constraints of real-world platforms~\citep{holstein2019,veale2017}.
 Second, JR automatically adapts to the groups that are relevant in different contexts.
 For instance, the groups relevant to represent in the discussions about the NYC budget planning process differ from those in a post about a basketball game between the Celtics and the Knicks.
 On real-world platforms that have a diverse range of content, the fact that JR naturally focuses on the relevant groups is a significant advantage.